Mithgol/node-fido2twi/README.md

    * Examples of the area configuration file of HPT (if you need them) are available in its own CVS repository on SourceForge [in English](http://husky.cvs.sf.net/viewvc/husky/hpt/config/areas) and [in Russian](http://husky.cvs.sf.net/viewvc/husky/hpt/config/areas.ru).
 Text lines of these examples are commented out (by `#` characters in the lines' beginnings) but your real configuration lines must be uncommented.

 5. The `EncodingHPT` line should contain the encoding of non-ASCII characters in the HPT areafile.
 By default, `utf8` is used.
 You may use any encoding provided by the [`iconv-lite`](https://github.com/ashtuchkin/iconv-lite) module.

+6. The line `IPFS localhost:5001` must contain an address (such as `localhost`) and a port (such as `5001`) of an IPFS daemon's HTTP API.
+That IPFS daemon is used to publish intermediate webpages that become hyperlinked from Twitter and contain hyperlinks that lead to Fidonet.
+The default value (`localhost:5001`) implies that the daemon runs locally and uses the default port settings of [`go-ipfs`](https://github.com/ipfs/go-ipfs/).

+## Using fido2twi

+You may run the installed application by typing in the command line:

+`fido2twi sourceArea`

+It uses the following parameter:

+* `sourceArea` — the name (echotag) of an echomail area.

+Recent messages are found in that area and then a heading of each message is separately posted as a tweet (a microblog entry) in Twitter.

 ## Testing fido2twi